sudipshourja/cctv-cloud-vms-software/README.md

 - Analytics system powered by AI for insightful surveillance data analysis.
 - Improved cost-effectiveness for optimized resource utilization.
 - Advanced encryption system to ensure data privacy, even from GCP.
+- Newer compression technologies to minify footage size even further to reduce cost.

 ## Targeted Audience
-Our software is ideal for businesses where security is a critical aspect of their operations, as well as remote properties and homes that require extended retention periods for playback footage.
+Our software is ideal for businesses where security is a crucial aspect of their operations, as well as remote properties and homes that require extended retention periods for playback footage.

 ## Contact
 **Sudip Adhikary**